danieljstvincent/twitter_ios_starter02/README.md

 ## User Stories

-Below I have a created a twitter Clone.
+Below I have a created a iOS twitter Clone using Xcode and Swift.
+I implemted the twitter API so that any use could enter there using name and password log into there personal twitter account.

 ## Video Walkthrough